cagix/ez-lang/README.md

 * semantic - semantic analyzer
 * stackvm - a bytecode compiler that generates stack IR (bytecode interpreter not yet available)
 * registervm - a bytecode compiler that generates a linear register IR and a bytecode interpreter that can execute the IR
+* optvm - WIP this will use an optimization pipeline, making usa of SSA transformation

 ## How can you contribute?

-Obviously firstly any contributes that improve and fix bugs are welcome.
+Obviously firstly any contributions that improve the implementation and/or fix bugs are welcome.
 I am not keen on language extensions at this stage, but eventually we will be extending the language to explore more advanced features.

-I am also interested in creating implementations of this project in C++, Go, Rust, swift, D, C, etc. If you are interested in working on such a port please contact me via [Discussions](https://github.com/orgs/CompilerProgramming/discussions).
+I am also interested in creating implementations of this project in C++, Go, Rust, Swift, D, C, etc. If you are interested in working on such a port please contact me via [Discussions](https://github.com/orgs/CompilerProgramming/discussions).

 ## Community Discussions